kamilfranek/kamilfranek.github.io/Company Analysis/_posts/2021-04-04-how-facebook-makes-money-business-model-explained.md

 ### Portal

-Let's first look at the smaller part of the Facebook hardware business, it's Portal device.
-In 2019 Facebook sold around [**1 million** of Portal devices](https://www.cnet.com/news/facebook-portal-is-a-hit-during-the-coronavirus-lockdown-thanks-to-your-grandparents/){:target="_blank"} which main focus is to serve as a dedicated communicator.
-It supports connecting with others through Facebook's apps but also through other popular video-conferencion apps.
+Let's first look at the smaller part of the Facebook hardware business, which is Portal devices.
+In 2019 Facebook sold around [**1 million** Portal devices](https://www.cnet.com/news/facebook-portal-is-a-hit-during-the-coronavirus-lockdown-thanks-to-your-grandparents/){:target="_blank"} whoose main focus is to serve as a dedicated communicator.
+It supports connecting with others through Facebook's apps but also through other popular video-conferencing apps.
 Portal also includes Amazon's Alexa voice assistant.

 It fits the Facebook strategy of connecting people together, but I would not expect this to become anything significant going forward.

 ### Oculus and Facebook Glasses (VR&AR)

 **Oculus is a virtual reality headset that Facebook acquired in 2014**.
-In 2020 Facebook introduced [Oculus Quest 2](https://www.oculus.com/quest-2/){:target="_blank"}, upgrade to its previous model.
+In 2020 Facebook introduced [Oculus Quest 2](https://www.oculus.com/quest-2/){:target="_blank"}, an upgrade to its previous model.
 It is currently **mainly focused on gaming**, but Facebook's ambition goes far beyond gaming devices.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/tXIcG3B7CsY" loading="lazy" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 &nbsp;

-Market with these devices is still tiny, but Facebook is significantly gaining market share and **based on early numbers from 2020, its market share is 39%**.
+Market with these devices is still tiny, but Facebook is significantly gaining market share, and **based on early numbers from 2020, its market share is 39%**.
 It puts Facebook ahead of  Sony, its main competitor in this area and leader in 2019.

 In terms of revenue, **Oculus probably brings the majority from 2% of non-advertising revenue** Facebook earns.
 It is not a small number, but Facebook is probably not making any money from this and might never do, at least not directly.

 Facebook is not trying to build a hardware business here.
-Its ambition is to create the **whole new ecosystem of devices and software that will be AR/VR focused**.
+Its ambition is to create **a whole new ecosystem of devices and software that will be AR/VR focused**.
 Currently, it focuses mainly on gaming and fun stuff, but given that Facebook's motto of connecting people together, gaming is just a start.

 It looks like a big opportunity.
 The question is how Facebook will make money from it and what will be its business model.